TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 and set this to zero to find the minima.
 The least squares equation is convex which means there is always a minima.

 > [!TIP]
-> But what about if we have non-linear algorithms that we want to minimise?
-Can't use least squares!
-Instead we must use
+> You can not use least squares if you want to minimise Non-linear algorithms.
+Instead, use numerical approximation for
-> numerical approximation to optimisation to give us a close solution to ordinary least squares solution.
+> optimisation to obtain a close solution to ordinary least squares solution.

 ### Gradient Descent - Optimization algorithm